 What a beaut!
 Once you have cooled your banana bread, take a nice big sniff of it because that’s all your getting right now.
 Uhm, no, you won’t be eating it right away…or you could.
 Who am I to tell you to wait until the next day for maximum depth of flavor?

 Next day, after all the flavors have had a chance to develop and it is nice and moist, slice it up and have it your way!
-Straight up or like the Mr likes it – thick slice, 10 seconds in the microwave then a pat of butter.
+Straight up or like the Mr likes it – thick slice, 10 seconds in the microwave then a dollop of non-dairy whip.
 Oh-so-good!

 Recipe for: Simple Banana Bread